SalieriC/SWIM/README.md

 **Please read this ReadMe in full, as it contains important instructions on how to use this module.**
 **Important:** You might need to update the macros you've imported when you update the module.
 I hope to find a method to automate this in the future.

-### Combat Utility Belt
+### SUCC
-Note that some macros list [Combat Utility Belt](https://foundryvtt.com/packages/combat-utility-belt/) (CUB) as compatible or requirement.
-This is because CUB is a great module that allows me to do things better and enhances the gameplay if set up properly.
-Settung up CUB support isn't so difficult as it might seem.
-If you want to use CUB please see the [CUB Setup instructions](https://github.com/SalieriC/SWADE-Immersive-Macros/blob/main/documentation/CUB%20Setup.md) for details on how to set up CUB properly.
+[SUCC (SWADE Ultimate Condition Changer)](https://github.com/SalieriC/SUCC) is a module created by Javier Rivera Castro and myself and is a new dependency for SWIM.
+It is now completely replacing Combat Utility Belt (CUB) because since SWADE v.1+ the way how conditions are handled by the system changed dramatically.
+CUB will likely take a long time to be fully compatible with the SWADE system, if it ever will be again.
+This is why I decided to make a module to do what I need myself (after Javier convinced me).
+SUCC provides a native support for SWADE and thus is very light on the user configuration.
+No more complicated CUB setup required.
+It is required to use SWIM.

 ### Health Estimate
 [Health Estimate](https://foundryvtt.com/packages/healthEstimate/) is a cool immersion module and thus works great with SWIM.
 I highly recomment it as it is so much more immersive to say and read "he is a bit beatin'" than to say/read "he has one Wound".
 Health Estimate should work fine out of the box once activated but you can easily set it up to your liking if you want.